 Compass Point Outreach : non-profit organization that recognizes the turmoil and frustration experienced by returning veterans and their families while they reestablish themselves in society.
 In an effort to reconnect, some have experienced the labyrinth of bureaucratic and regulatory requirements, personnel problems, and obstacles that permeate the Veterans Health Administration.

 PTSD Help : For all too many veterans, returning from military service means coping with symptoms of post-traumatic stress disorder (PTSD).
 You may be having a hard time readjusting to life out of the military.
 Or you may constantly be feeling on edge, emotionally numb and disconnected, or close to panicking or exploding.
 But no matter how long the V.A. wait times, or how isolated or emotionally cut off from others you feel, it’s important to know that you’re not alone and there are plenty of things you can do to start feeling better.
 These steps can help you learn to deal with nightmares and flashbacks, cope with feelings of depression, anxiety or guilt, and regain your sense of control.

 DR Addict for Vets: Veterans often cope with stress after returning from multiple deployments.
 They may also suffer from illnesses and injuries that can contribute to a substance use disorder.
 Addiction delays an already complex social reintegration process and can have negative repercussions.
-However, the U.S. Department of Veterans Affairs offers treatment plans to support veterans as they recover from substance use disorders.
+However, the U.S. Department of Veterans Affairs offers treatment plans to support veterans as they recover from substance use disorder.